Snowflake-Labs/sfquickstarts/site/sfguides/src/using_snowflake_cortex_and_streamlit_with_geospatial_data/using_snowflake_cortex_and_streamlit_with_geospatial_data.md

 ```

-View the letters by copying this code into a new cell:
+We have now saved our letters.
+The next task is to view the letters by copying this code into a new python cell called **new_letters**:

 ```python
 letters = session.table('DATA.LETTERS_TO_MP')
 letters
 ```
-The code below  allows the user to browse the letters with a slider and visualise a letterTry it out by copying the code into a new cell.
+The code below  allows the user to browse the letters with a slider and visualise a letter.Try it out by copying the code into a new python cell called **letter_reader**.

 ```python